Influence Patterns for Explaining Information Flow in BERT: Limitations and Future Work

-We believe there are three limitations.
-(1) GPR algorithm does not guarantee absolute optimality, however, we provide empirical evidence in support of the searching algorithm.
+We believe there are three limitations to address in future work.
+(1) GPR algorithm does not guarantee absolute optimality, however, we provide empirical evidence in support of the searching algorithm in Appendix~\ref{appendix: optim-GPR}.
 (2) For interpretability reasons, we compute GPR by picking one node per guiding set, while more complicated information may distribute to multiple internal embeddings or attention heads.
 (3) The findings in Sec.~\ref{sec: path visualization} would benefit from more quantitative analysis to support more general claims(instead of speculations) on BERT's handling of various linguistic/semantic concepts.
 However, we will explore these limitations in future work and release our code and hope the proposed methods will serve as an insightful tool in future exploration.